GENI-NSF/geni-tools/README-omni.txt

 Other options:
  - `--api-version #` or `-V #` or `-V#`: AM API Version # (default: 2)
  - `-t <type version>`: Specify a required manifest RSpec type and version to return.
-It skips any AM that doesn't advertise (in GetVersion) that it supports that format.
+It skips any AM that doesn't advertise (in !GetVersion) that it supports that format.
 Default is "GENI 3".
 "ProtoGENI 2" is commonly supported as well.
  - `--slicecredfile <path>` says to use the given slice credential file if it exists.
  - --no-compress: Request the returned RSpec not be compressed (default is to compress)
  - `-l <path>` to specify a logging configuration file